privacyguides/privacyguides.org/docs/android/grapheneos-vs-calyxos.en.md

 Currently, eSIM activation is tied to a privileged proprietary application by Google.
 The app has the `READ_PRIVILEGED_PHONE_STATE` permission, giving Google access to your hardware identifiers such as the IMEI.

-On GrapheneOS, the app comes disabled, and can be *optionally* enabled by the user after they have installed Sandboxed Play Services.
+On GrapheneOS, the app comes disabled and can be *optionally* enabled by the user after they have installed Sandboxed Play Services.

 On CalyxOS, the app comes installed by default (regardless of whether you choose to have microG or not) and cannot be opted out.
 This is particularly problematic, as it means Google still has access to the user's hardware identifiers regardless of whether they even need the eSIM activation or not, and can access them persistently.

 ## Privileged App Extensions

-Android 12 comes with special support for seamless app updates with [third party app stores](https://android-developers.googleblog.com/2020/09/listening-to-developer-feedback-to.html).
-The popular Free and Open Source Software (FOSS) repository [F-Droid](https://f-droid.org) doesn't implement this feature and requires a [privileged extension](https://f-droid.org/en/packages/org.fdroid.fdroid.privileged) to be included with the Android distribution in order to have unattended app installation.
+Android 12 comes with special support for seamless app updates with [third-party app stores](https://android-developers.googleblog.com/2020/09/listening-to-developer-feedback-to.html).
+The popular Free and Open-Source Software (FOSS) repository [F-Droid](https://f-droid.org) doesn't implement this feature and requires a [privileged extension](https://f-droid.org/en/packages/org.fdroid.fdroid.privileged) to be included with the Android distribution in order to have unattended app installation.

 GrapheneOS does not include F-Droid, because all updates have to be manually installed, which poses a security risk.
 However, you can use the [Neo Store](../android.md#neo-store) client for F-Droid which does support seamless (background) app updates in Android 12.
 GrapheneOS officially recommends [Sandboxed Google Play](https://grapheneos.org/usage#sandboxed-google-play) instead.
 Many FOSS Android apps are also in Google Play but sometimes they are not (like [NewPipe](../video-streaming.md)).